ElectricBlocks/electricblocks.github.io/content/docs/prologue/help.md

 Electric Blocks is a Minecraft mod designed to aid in power engineering research and instruction.
 This mod simplifies the process of constructing an electrical network and running a power flow study on it.
 If you don't know what that means, this mod might not be for you.
 This mod only minimally supplements normal Minecraft gameplay - it's mostly an academic tool.
 If you want to find out more about the mod, we recommend that you read the [Project](/docs/project/overview/) section to find out why we made this mod and how it works.

-### The Electric Blocks mod fails to load when I launch Minecraft and the error says something about "IComponentProvider"!
+### The Electric Blocks mod fails to load when I launch Minecraft, and the error says something about "IComponentProvider"!

 You don't have HWYLA installed.
-See step 3.5 in the [Quick-Start](/docs/prologue/quick-start/) section.
+See step 4 in the [Quick-Start](/docs/prologue/quick-start/) section.

 ### How do I fix the error "ElectricBlocks could not connect to simulation server!"?